HL7/davinci-pdex-plan-net/input/pagecontent/implementation.md

 </tr>
 </tbody>
 </table>

-<h4><a name="Location"></a>Location</h4>
+#### Location

-<p>Location instances provide information about location where service is provided, including contact information, address, accessibility, hours of operation and contact, as well as position (lattitude and longitude).&nbsp; &nbsp;Locations can also be used to represent regions using an associated or attached GeoJSON object.</p>
+Location instances provide information about location where service is provided, including contact information, address, accessibility, hours of operation and contact, as well as position (lattitude and longitude).&nbsp; &nbsp;Locations can also be used to represent regions using an associated or attached GeoJSON object.

-<p>Relevant examples:</p>
+Relevant examples:

 <table border="1" width="509">
 <tbody>
 <tr>